BenediktLamberty/EigeneProgrammiersprache/README.md

 #### Functions

 Functions can take an infinite number of arguments and return one value.
-Functions can pass other functions as arguments and return values.
-However, functiones cannot be declared inside functions.
+Functions can pass other functions as arguments and return values and can be declared locally in other functions.

 * Declaration:
     * let a = func: () -> {